DevLogger24/SAD25/README.md

 Scope of the ERP System
 The proposed ERP system for TwentyOne Gold will be all-encompassing, covering critical areas such as:
-Inventory and Material Management
+Inventory and Material Management,
-Production Management
+Production Management,
-Sales and Customer Relationship Management
+Sales and Customer Relationship Management,
-Financial and Accounting Operations
+Financial and Accounting Operations,
-Labor Management
+Labor Management,
 Order Fulfillment